svijayakumar32/e-Photosynthesis-rice/Parameterisation/Input_Scaling/README.md

 - `Vcmax_adj_simple.m` - runs model calibration to find optimal αRubisco by minimising SSR between assimilation rates of FvCB and e-Photosynthesis models in the Rubisco limited range of [CO2]

-- Through running `Vcmax_adj_simple.m`, `WeatherTemp.mat` is generate for use in downstream analysis.
+- Through running `Vcmax_adj_simple.m`, `WeatherTemp.mat` is generated for use in downstream analysis.